 - Instead of taking their devices away, set ground rules.
 Ensure that your student understands the consequences of not following the guidelines.
 This can empower students to self-regulate their screen time

-- Another option parents can consider is making screen time an earned activity.
+- Some parents make screen time an earned activity.
 Once your child has finish their chores, homework, or a physical activity, then they can earn some screen time

 - Help your student find offline activities they enjoy and would be proud to share with future employers or college admissions officers.
 Extracurricular activities can be great additions to your student’s resume and can also help generate content to share on social media